 Visual Information Processing (VIP) Laboratory

-The VIP Laboratory belongs to the Information and Data Sciences (IDS) Group in the Department of Electrical and Computer Engineering at Boston University.
+The VIP Laboratory belongs to the Information and Data Sciences (IDS) group in the Department of Electrical and Computer Engineering at Boston University.
 Its three main objectives are sponsored research, student training and technology transfer, in the broad area of visual information processing.
-It has been home to graduate and undergraduate students working on various projects, including visual surveillance, 3-D video and human-computer interfaces.
+It has been home to graduate and undergraduate students working on various projects, including visual surveillance, human-computer interfaces, 3-D video and cybersecurity.